-A weakening (strengthening) of 1% of the NTD against the USD and CNY at December 31, 2021 and 2020, would have increased or decreased the net profit before tax by \$26,184 thousand and \$16,970 thousand, respectively.
+A weakening (strengthening) of 1% of the NTD against the USD, CNY and EUR at December 31, 2022 and 2021, would have increased or decreased the net profit before tax by \$24,764 thousand and \$26,184 thousand, respectively.
 The analysis assumes that all other variables remain constant and ignores any impact of forecasted sales and purchases.
 The analysis is performed on the same basis for both periods.

 Since the Company has many kinds of functional currency, the information on foreign exchange gain (loss) on monetary items is disclosed by total amount.
-For the years ended December 31, 2021 and 2020, foreign exchange gain (including realized and unrealized portions) amounted to \$62,924 thousand and \$78,248 thousand, respectively.
+For the years ended December 31, 2022 and 2021, foreign exchange gain (loss) (including realized and unrealized portions) amounted to \$286,250 thousand and \$(62,924) thousand, respectively.